 I worked out of state so I’d cross stateliness on an ongoing basis to make sure he was alright, I worked by his hospital bedside taking calls, conducting meetings.
 I knew all the nurses on a first name basis.
 I was scared.
 My job was very flexible so visiting him and working remote was not an issue.

 The issue was that I was beginning to realize what was more important.
 My family and their well-being; also my own.
 I made over six figures in my job.
 I had great benefits, I received a five figure bonus every year.
 That’s pretty sweet.
-The downside to that is I was being eaten alive.
+The downside was that is I was being eaten alive.
 I tormented myself everyday I went into work because I was not happy.
 It wasn’t about the money to me, it was about my happiness and me being able to do what I wanted.

-I thought that once I made all the money I imagined, I’d e happy.
+I thought that once I made all the money I imagined, I’d be happy.
 I’d be able to do things for my family and friends and live a great life.
 And I did.
 In the beginning I loved what I did and I truly enjoyed it.
 It took away from me my dreams and passions for something better.

 My dreams and passions were slipping away and I had almost lost grasp of them.
 I then woke up one morning and realized that my dreams and passions were what I truly wanted; not a job that would make me soon forget.
 No one said that life was all about paying bills and going to work.
 That isn’t life to me.
 That is death.
 Life to me is living to the fullest, doing what I enjoy and getting paid for it.
 This is that journey and you’re experiencing it with me.